Forwardspace/SGE/docs/source/usage/qsg.rst

 function, which will initialize SGE and open a window.

-When creating 3D objects, (currently) you have only one option: :doc:`StaticObject <../classes/objects/staticobject>`.
+When creating 3D objects, (currently) you there are static and instanced objects: doc:`StaticObject <../classes/objects/staticobject>`, doc:`StaticInstancedObject <../classes/objects/staticinstancedobject>`

 To create a :doc:`StaticObject <../classes/objects/staticobject>` from a file, call
 ::
 	sge::StaticObject::StaticObject(fs::path filename);